sarahwie/sarahwie.github.io/index.md

 ### Recent Updates
 <div class="updates-box">
   <ul>
+    <li><strong>Spring 2026</strong>: A couple of recent news articles about our research: <a href="https://www.cs.umd.edu/article/2026/02/sarah-wiegreffe-understanding-ai-systems">UMD CS Department</a>, <a href="https://www.umiacs.umd.edu/news-events/news/making-ai-more-understandable-and-controllable">UMIACS</a></li>
     <li><strong>Spring 2026</strong>: Congrats to <a href="https://kartik21.github.io/">Kartik Ravisankar</a> for having a <a href="https://arxiv.org/abs/2504.09378">paper</a> accepted to EACL.</li>
     <li><strong>Fall 2025</strong>: Invited talk at the <a href="https://interplay-workshop.github.io/">Interplay workshop</a> at COLM.
 See you in Montreal!</li>
     <li><strong>Fall 2025</strong>: Starting as an assistant professor in the CS department at the University of Maryland.
 Go terps! <a href="https://www.cs.umd.edu/article/2025/08/sarah-wiegreffe-joins-umd%E2%80%99s-cs-faculty">press release.</a></li>